-Description: This native perennial plant consists of a clump of low vegetative shoots, from which arises one or more flowering stalks about 3-5' tall.
-The stout culms of the these flowering stalks are unbranched, bluntly 3-angled or terete (round in cross-section), medium green, and glabrous.
-Each culm has 5-9 alternate leaves along its length.
+Description: This perennial sedge consists of a tuft of low sterile shoots, from which arises one or more taller fertile shoots.
+The fertile shoots are leafy culms with terminal inflorescences; they are about 3-5' tall.
+The stout culms of fertile shoots are unbranched, bluntly 3-angled or terete (circular in cross-section), medium green, longitudinally veined, and glabrous.
+About 5-9 alternate leaves occur primarily along the lower half of each culm.
 The blades of these leaves are up to ½" (12 mm.) across and 2' long; they are ascending to widely spreading.
-Each blade is medium green, glabrous, and slightly indented along the middle of its length.
-The leaf sheaths are medium green, glabrous, and closed.
-The leaves of the low vegetative shoots are similar to the leaves of the flowering stalks, except the former are somewhat smaller than the latter and more evergreen.
+The blades are medium green, glabrous, and longitudinally indented or furrowed.
+The leaf sheaths are medium green, longitudinally veined, glabrous, and closed.
+Sometimes small cross-veins interconnect the longitudinal veins on the culms and sheaths.
+The leaves of infertile shoots are similar to the leaves of fertile shoots, except the former are somewhat smaller than the latter and more evergreen.

-Cultivation: The preference is full or partial sun, wet to moist conditions, and soil that is muddy, sandy, or gravelly.
+Cultivation: The preference is full to partial sun, wet to moist conditions, and soil that is muddy, sandy, or gravelly.
 Shallow water is tolerated.
-The easiest way to start new plants is by division of the vegetative shoots.
+The easiest way to start new plants is by division of the sterile shoots.

-Faunal Associations: Several leaf beetles (Donacia spp. & Plateumaris spp.) feed on the foliage of Scirpus spp.
-(Bulrushes), while the seed bugs Cymus luridus, Cymus angustatus, and Cymus discors feed on the seedheads.
-The latter two seed bugs have been observed on Wool Grass specifically.
-The caterpillars of Euphyes dion (Dion Skipper) and the moth Ledaea perditalis (Lost Owlet) also feed on Wool Grass.
+Faunal Associations: Insects that feed on Wool Grass (Scirpus cyperinus) and other bulrushes (Scirpus spp.) include semi-aquatic leaf beetles (Donacia spp., Plateumaris spp.), a weevil (Dirabius rectirostris), larvae of the Dion Skipper (Euphyes dion), larvae of the Lost Owlet (Ledaea perditalis) and other moths, seed bugs (Cymus spp.), a plant bug (Teratocoris discolor), the Chokecherry Aphid (Rhopalosiphum cerasifoliae) and other aphids, leafhoppers (Limotettix spp.), and a thrips (Haplothrips halophilus); see the Insect Table for a more complete list of these species.
 Bulrushes are an important source of food and cover to many vertebrate animals.
-Many species of ducks and other wetland birds feed on the seedheads of bulrushes; Canada Geese and the Trumpeter Swan also eat the foliage.
+Many species of ducks and other wetland birds feed on the seedheads of bulrushes; the Canada Goose and Trumpeter Swan also eat the foliage.
 See the Bird Table for a listing of these species.
 Because Wool Grass and other bulrushes often form dense colonies of plants, they provide good nesting habitat for various species of wetland birds.
-Muskrats eat both the foliage and rhizomes of bulrushes, while the Meadow Vole eats the seedheads.
+Muskrats eat both the culms and rhizomes of bulrushes, while the Meadow Vole eats the seeds.

-Photographic Location: A sandy marsh in Vermillion County, Illinois.
+Photographic Location: A sandy marsh in Vermilion County, Illinois.

 Comments: The common name of this species is misleading because it isn't a member of the Grass family (Poaceae).
 Instead, it is a member of the Sedge family (Cyperaceae), like other Scirpus spp.
-To make matters even more confusing, these species are collectively referred to as 'Bulrushes,' even though they are not members of the Rush family (Juncaceae).
-Notwithstanding such problems with nomenclature, Wool Grass is one of the more attractive bulrushes, particularly during the early fall when its spikelets become woolly reddish brown.
-It can be distinguished from similar species by considering the following features: 1) Wool Grass has leafy culms, as opposed to leafless culms, 2) its spikelets are reddish brown and exceptionally woolly at maturity, 3) its inflorescence is a drooping compound umbel at the apex of the culm, and 4) it has small clusters of 3-12 sessile or nearly sessile spikelets on the terminal branchlets of each umbel, as opposed to individual spikelets.
+To make matters even more confusing, these species are collectively referred to as 'bulrushes,' even though they are not members of the Rush family (Juncaceae).
+Notwithstanding such problems with nomenclature, Wool Grass (Scirpus cyperinus) is one of the more attractive bulrushes, particularly during the early autumn when its spikelets become an attractive woolly brown.
+It can be distinguished from similar species by considering the following characteristics: 1) Wool Grass has leafy culms, as opposed to leafless culms, 2) its brown spikelets are exceptionally woolly at maturity, 3) its inflorescence is a compound cyme with ascending to drooping branches at the apex of the culm, and 4) the branches of its inflorescence terminate in mostly small clusters of 2-12 spikelets, rather than solitary spikelets.
 Some local populations of Wool Grass have atypical spikelets that are a darker shade of brown or more cylindrical in shape than what is typically encountered.
-Such variations may be the result of hybridization between similar species.
+Such variations may be the result of hybridization with similar Scirpus spp.